steven7mwesigwa/JspDatabaseApp/DOCUMENTATION.md

 Don't be worried, i made sure to hold your hand every step of the way.

-Don't hesitate to shot me an email if you  have any questions.
+Don't hesitate to shoot me an email if you  have any questions.

 ## Table Of Contents